-The Energize Eastside project will build a new substation and upgrade approximately 18 miles of existing transmission lines from Redmond to Renton.
+The Energize Eastside project will build a new substation and upgrade approximately 16 miles of transmission lines within the existing corridor from Redmond to Renton.
 Combined with continued electric conservation, Energize Eastside will keep the lights on for homes and businesses in our Eastside communities for years to come.

 Click the facts below to learn more about Energize Eastside.

 The last major upgrade to the backbone of the Eastside’s electric grid was more than 50 years ago in the 1960s.
 Since then, our population has grown eight-fold and our economy relies on reliable power in ways that it did not 50 years ago.
 This growth will only continue.
 Projections by the Puget Sound Regional Council show the Eastside population will likely grow by another third and employment will grow by more than three-quarters over the next 25 years.

 Our studies show that if no action is taken to upgrade the backbone of the Eastside's transmission system, PSE may have to use additional Corrective Action Plans that plan for intentional rolling blackouts to meet federal requirements.
 This could impact more than 130,000 customers as early as the summer of 2018, at a cost of tens of millions of dollars to the local economy.
 That is why we need to act now.

 The Energize Eastside project will provide the necessary infrastructure to meet federally-mandated requirements without having to plan for rotating blackouts and without having a public discussion of the need to plan for blackouts.
 No responsible utility — or community, particularly those that value sophisticated technology industries — wants to use intentional rolling blackouts as a federal compliance strategy.
 That certainly is not PSE’s desire, and it’s why we’re diligently working to permit and construct Energize Eastside.

 "Is the [Energize Eastside] project needed to address the reliability of the electric grid on the Eastside?
 Yes." - Utility System Efficiencies, Inc., April 28, 2015